searx/searx/docs/admin/settings.rst

   not supported / see `PR SOCKS support`.

 ``source_ips`` :
-  If you use multiple nework interfaces, define from which IP the requests must be made.
+  If you use multiple network interfaces, define from which IP the requests must be made.

 ``locales`` :